Description

 For your safety

-Weather conditions such as wetness, ice and wind can make a tour more difficult.
+Weather conditions such as wetness, ice, and wind can make a route more difficult.
 The information refers to optimal conditions.

 Equipment